shengyang93/shengyang93.github.io/content/publication/2020-clusterVO/index.md

 ---
-title: 'ClusterVO: Clustering Moving Instances and Estimating Visual Odometry for Self and Surroundings'
+title: 'ClusterSLAM: A SLAM Backend for Simultaneous Rigid Body Clustering and Motion Estimation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - Jiahui Huang
-  - admin
+  - Sheng Yang
   - Tai-Jiang Mu
   - Shi-Min Hu
 # Author notes (optional)